SoweluAvanzo/DAO-ML_to_Solidity/README.md

 # DAO-ML-to-Solidity Translator

 ## Overview
 This tool translates XML files conforming to the DAO-ML schema into Solidity smart contracts or JSON files.
 The Solidity code generation supports two distinct schemas, named **Simple** and **Optimized**.
 The **Simple** schema provides a basic implementation of the access-control logic within the DAO, while the **Optimized** schema enhances storage efficiency and scalability by encoding information concerning roles and permission assignments into bitmasks.
+The translation process described below can be executed by means of a command line interface (CLI) or using a proof-of-concept GUI, which also enables the user to visualize the control graph using the NetworkX library.
 ## Process Workflow
 1. **XML Schema Validation**: The input XML file is checked against the DAO-ML schema for compliance.
 If errors are found, the process stops, and an error is reported.
 2. **Parsing**: ANTLR 4-generated parser reads and processes the XML file, structuring its content.